 Beyond a boisterous central fountain, at the end of the Enchanted Garden is the three-arc structure of the Poe Shrine.
-Visitors step past the ivy-burdened columns to find a bust of Poe that is equally overflowing with life.
+Visitors step past the ivy-burdened columns to find a bust of EAP that is equally overflowing with life.

 When the museum opened in 1922, a weekend of activities in the Enchanted Garden welcomed visitors to the Poe Shrine.

 Proving the community’s desire to honor their melancholy writer, visitors not only came to see the shrine but to pay tribute to his memory.